 I have consulted a pediatrician and researched indefinitely to find out the causes of open mouth posture.
 And fortunately, at the 10-month mark, he learned to close his mouth.
 That was a relief for us!

 In this blog post, I am sharing what I have learned along the way to help parents.
 Read on to learn about the causes of a baby’s mouth always open and what you can do correct it.

 There are several reasons why a baby’s mouth is always open.
-To know the causes of open mouth posture, it is important to pay attention to when they keep their mouth open- is it only during days or at night only.
-Sometimes, a baby keeps their mouth open at night, which becomes a habit during the days.
+To know the causes of open mouth posture, it is important to pay attention to when they keep their mouth open- is it only during day or at night only?

 The Baby’s mouth Always open during the day

 Here are several reasons why a baby’s mouth is always open during the day.